18 month sleep regression: What causes it and what to do?

 Consistency is key

-However, the more we “give in” and break from routine, the more likely we are to see sleep disruptions.
+However, the more we “give in” and deviate from the routine, the more likely we are to see sleep disruptions.
 When we intermittently reinforce boundary-testing behavior (by giving in sometimes, but not others), this only encourages the behavior and sends a confusing message to the child.

 Offer extra comfort as needed